timfong888/digital-garden-template/src/site/notes/40 Habits for a Marriage that Last.md

 {"dg-publish":true,"permalink":"/40-habits-for-a-marriage-that-last/","tags":["gardenEntry"],"created":"","updated":""}
 ---

-- [ ] Come up with a Podcast and just start talking about each item so that the podcast is complete
-- [ ] Recycle and go over each item and take questions
-- [ ] Find podcasters and authors and Facebook groups
-- [ ] Create an affiliate program for people

 <div class="convertful-202420"></div>
 <div class="convertful-202420"></div>
 <div class="convertful-202420"></div>

 ### What are the 40 Habits?
-Just list them, deal with order later, deal with Scripture later:

 1. [ ] Repent
 2. [ ] Remember a positive past